Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 Alias Targets
 -------------

-An ``ALIAS`` target is a name which may be used interchangably with a binary target name in read-only contexts.
+An ``ALIAS`` target is a name which may be used interchangeably with a binary target name in read-only contexts.
 A primary use-case for ``ALIAS`` targets is for example or unit test executables accompanying a library, which may be part of the same buildsystem or built separately based on user